 In 2020, Rendon led the Assembly in addressing the COVID-19 crisis in California.
 Under his leadership, the legislature passed critical legislation to address the health and economic crises of the pandemic, including multiple eviction moratoriums, legislation to support families and small businesses, and more.

-Rendon resides in Paramount with his wife Annie.
+Rendon currently resides in Lakewood with his wife Annie and daughter, Vienna.